denisa/clq/DEVELOP.md

 # clq development
 ## Automated Builds
 ### Continuous Integration
-Push to master, push to any other branches and pull-requests trigger a GitHub Action.
+Push to main, push to any other branches and pull-requests trigger a GitHub Action.
 All these actions validate that the project conforms to our quality standards: all tests pass, the docker images build and code coverage is sufficient.

-A succesful push to master tags the commit and creates a GitHub release.
+A succesful push to main tags the commit and creates a GitHub release.

 ### Continuous Delivery
-A succesful push to master builds and publishes the _latest_ docker image on Docker Hub.
+A succesful push to main builds and publishes the _latest_ docker image on Docker Hub.

 The GitHub Action attaches binaries for unix, macos, and windows to the GitHub release as well as builds and publishes a docker image on dockerhub with the tagged version.